-The first game to be played at the Millennium Stadium was in June 1999 with Wales beating South Africa 29-19 in front of a Test crowd of 29,000, with the ground not yet completed.
+The first game to be played at the Millennium Stadium was in June 1999, with Wales beating South Africa 29-19 in front of a Test crowd of 29,000, despite the ground not yet being completed.

 Despite being the third largest stadium used in the RBS 6 Nations it is only the second largest venue in the world with a fully retractable roof.

 Its record attendance stands at 74,576 when Wales played Scotland during the 2008 RBS 6 Nations while the stadium also held the Heineken Cup final in 2002, 2006, 2008 and 2011.

 However, none of those four finals has seen a Welsh side life the trophy, with Leicester Tigers triumphing in 2002, before Munster twice and Leinster in 2011.

 And most recently the Millennium Stadium was the scene of Wales' triumph in the 2013 RBS 6 Nations, as they beat England 30-3 on the final weekend to deny Stuart Lancaster's side a Grand Slam and claim he trophy for themselves.

 Whether you do it as a day trip by bus, car or train, or whether you make a weekend of it, Cardiff is a RBS 6 Nations venue with a character all of its own.

 It's the raw rugby atmosphere that you come to Cardiff for and on RBS 6 Nations Championship weekends you can literally eat, drink and sleep it on these streets.